noirbizarre/django.js/doc/templatetags.rst

 When the ``django_js`` template tag is ininitialized it automatically patch ``jQuery.ajax()`` to handle CSRF tokens on ajax request.

 You can disable this feature by setting the ``crsf`` keyword parameter to ``false``.

-You can manually enableit later with:
+You can manually enable it later with:

 .. code-block:: javascript